icopy-site/awesome/docs/awesome/awesome-game-remakes.md

 - [Ozymandias](https://github.com/dalerank/Ozymandias) - An open source re-implementation of Pharaoh in the Julius/Augustus engine.
 - [parabellum](https://github.com/andreapavoni/parabellum) - An attempt to build a #Travian 3.x clone written in #Rust.
 - [permafrost-engine](https://github.com/eduard-permyakov/permafrost-engine) - An OpenGL RTS game engine written in C based on Everglory
+- [rebellion2](https://github.com/davidadas/rebellion2) - Remake of the classic Star Wars Rebellion game for PC using Unity
 - [Pillage-First-Ask-Questions-Later](https://github.com/jurerotar/Pillage-First-Ask-Questions-Later) - An open-source, single-player, Travian alternative browser strategy game, inspired by [Travian T4](https://ts4.x1.europe.travian.com/) and [Travian Kingdoms](https://www.kingdoms.com/)
 - [Race into Space](https://github.com/raceintospace/raceintospace) - Version of Interplay's Buzz Aldrin's Race into Space.
 - [Rescue Max!](https://sourceforge.net/projects/rescue/) - A 2D space real-time, action/strategy game. you are in control of a ship that you fly around space fighting enemies and making friends on your way.
 The main objective is to rescue people from planets and take them to star bases. its writen in java1.4.